 Each season we have a prayer focus.
 For the winter of 2017, our prayers are:

-- Ask God to grow us into a self-sustaining church (an average attendance of 330, and meeting our monthly internal budget).
+- Ask God to make us flourish into a self-sustaining church (an average attendance of 330, and meeting our monthly internal budget)

 The Daily Offices